Khongchai/web-spirograph/README.md

 ![linear-interpolation](example-images/linear-interpolation-not-good.png)

-The points don't look 100% evenly distributed, even though they do, because we're working with a circle and we should have used _slerp_.
+The points don't look 100% evenly distributed, even though they do, because we're working with a circle and we should have used _slerp_, or interpolated using the angles intead, not the points (and then converted the agles to vectors and then to points).

 But even _lerp_ is superfluous, so let's no go further.
 That is a rabbit hole for another time.

 I have drawn more lines to show that the points are equally distributed in the x-axis, but the angles of each point, as vectors extending from the center of the circle, are not.

 ![lerp-lines-not-even](example-images/linear-interpolation-not-equal.png)